matheuspiffer/carbon-footprint/README.md

 # Carbon Footprint calculator

-This calculator calculates a individual carbon footprint based on two methods, which is housing and transportation.
+This calculator calculates a individual carbon footprint based on two methods, housing and transportation.

 ## Run Locally